Combined Sewer Overflow (CSO) in Richmond

 Governor Northam allocated $50 million to Richmond, which the city matched with another $50 million.
 The Governor also included another $100 million in fis FY22 budget proposal, which the city also committed to match.
 While far short of the $833 million needed to complete the project, that total would fully fund the projects in the interim plan.

 When the interim plan projects were completed in 2027, the city expected to capture 91% of the overflows.
 To intercept 99% of the overflows was projected to cost roughly $800 million more.
-Finding that $800 million was a difficult challenge for Richmond officials.11
+Finding that additional $800 million was a difficult challenge for Richmond officials.11

 In 2020, Richmond's entire general fund budget was $770 million.
 The ability of Richmond to fund another $833 million in sewage projects by 2035 was questionable.
 The Environmental Protection Agency had scheduled completion of the Long Term Control Plan for Lynchburg to put a cap on tax increases required to fund the project, but Richmond taxpayers had no such protection in the legislation passed by the General Assembly.